Who is a Animator?

 Any special needs

-This profession fits everybody, including those with disabilities.
+Career as animator fits everybody, including those with disabilities.
 Animation does not really demand relocation to distant places.
 Anyone with an interest in art and sketching can become an animator.

 Table of Contents for Animator